 The best way for any manufacturer to stay ahead of their competition is by embracing innovation.
 Anyone caught standing still or letting their business regress is at risk of falling behind everyone else.
-To make sure you’re ahead of the curve, think about implementing some of the tech trends currently dominating the manufacturing industry.
+To make sure you’re ahead of the curve, think about implementing some of these tech trends currently dominating the manufacturing industry.

 - Predictive Analytics